 In tension pneumothorax, the clinician will see the organs of the chest and mediastinum shift away from the side where the problem has occurred.
 This means that the trachea, heart and other structures will deviate away from the midline.
 As many tension pneumothoraces start with a penetrating wound, you will need to assess the patient for invasive wounds, such as a stab or gunshot wound.
 In some cases, the opening will be very small and may be easily missed.
 Surgery is also considered invasive, so a patient with a history of lung or chest surgery is also a candidate for possible tension pneumothorax.
 Signs of this condition are hypotension, hypoxia, dyspnea, and chest pain.

 The treatment of tension pneumothorax revolves around releasing the air that has gathered in the pleural space.
 Other forms of pneumothorax may be treated differently, but a trauma-induced tension pneumothorax or hemothorax almost always requires insertion of a chest tube.
 In the field, a large-bore needle may be inserted into the second intercostal space at the midclavicular line.
 A one-way valve should be placed on the end of this catheter to allow the pressures inside the chest to regulate itself.
 Unfortunately, research studies have shown that emergency personnel often have a difficult time finding the correct landmarks for this procedure and may end up causing additional trauma.
+A way to alleviate this problem with landmarks on the anterior chest is to go laterally.
+The new way of decompressing a chest was started during the war in the middle east when the Kevlar vests our soldiers wore inhibited a medic from decompressing the anterior aspect of a chest.
+It was determined that you could just as easily (or sometimes more easily) decompress the 4th intercostal space mid-axillary line.
+This could be accomplished without having to remove a protective vest

 In the hospital, chest tubes are inserted into the pleural space and hooked up to a water seal that allows for decompression of the chest.
 Depending on the nature of the pneumothorax, several chest tubes may be needed to evacuate the air or the blood that is taking up space in the pleural cavity.
 If bleeding is the problem, immediate surgical intervention is needed to stop the bleeding and stabilize the patient.
 Usually, inserting one chest tube in the case of tension pneumothorax in the hospital is enough to decompress the chest, take the pressure off thoracic structures, and allow the patient to recover.